SimChemistry for Windows

 This program is quite old now, but has a lot of useful 2D molecular

 dynamics algorithms included, with plenty of explanatory comments.
 So that

-others can benefit from this work, the source code
+others can benefit from this work, the source code is kept available there.

 About SimChemistry for Windows